telerik/blazor-docs/_contentTemplates/common/get-started.md

 #after-you-run-vanilla
-You may need to install the [Blazor VS Extensions](https://marketplace.visualstudio.com/items?itemName=aspnet.blazor) in order to get the neccessary app templates.
+You may need to install the [Blazor VS Extensions](https://marketplace.visualstudio.com/items?itemName=aspnet.blazor) in order to get the necessary app templates.

->tip Make sure that you have the latest bits installed (ASP.NET Core 3.0 and Visual Studo 2019 **Preview** channel are required).
+>tip Make sure that you have the latest bits installed (ASP.NET Core 3.0 and Visual Studio 2019 **Preview** channel are required).

 ### Using Official Visual Studio 2019